-- GTR: can we bring all maintenance in-house? (rather than contracting it out, to capitalise on economies of scale) - VTWC Longsight: can we bring critical component overhauls in-house?
-For example, HVACs, cardan shaft balancing, most bogie repairs, toilets, pantographs, traction auxiliaries, traction interference testing (to reduce travel time and number of bits needed, to enable a common sense of urgency) - Bounds Green depot: do we need our own wheel lathe? (to minimise vehicle downtime and optimise wheel life)
+- GTR: Can we bring all maintenance in-house? (rather than contracting it out, to capitalise on economies of scale) - VTWC (now Avanti West Coast) Longsight: Can we bring critical component overhauls inhouse?
+For example, HVACs, cardan shaft balancing, most bogie repairs, toilets, pantographs, traction auxiliaries, traction interference testing (to reduce travel time and number of bits needed, to enable a common sense of urgency) - Bounds Green depot: Do we need our own wheel lathe? (to minimise vehicle downtime and optimise wheel life)